What Is an Operational Definition? Definition and 4 Examples

 - Remove all paper scraps from the floor into a trash bag;

-There could be a couch instead of the rug.
-If it were a cabinet with a low gap between the bottom and the floor, it is not necessarily that there would be a requirement to remove the paper scraps from under it.
-This could be too labor-intensive operation, requiring the participation of physically strong adults.
-This difficult part would not become part of the definition of “to make it clean”.
+If there is a couch instead of a rug, the same principles apply.
+If there is a cabinet with a low gap between the bottom and the floor, it may not be necessary to remove the paper scraps from underneath it, as this could be too labor-intensive and require physically strong adults.

-Defining Criteria for Consistent Washroom Cleanness
+Defining Criteria for Consistent Washroom Cleanliness

-How to define “to make it clean in the washroom” when you strive for high-quality service for visitors and a positive image in their eyes?
-The process implies that the definition includes the following crucial steps:
+How do we define “making the washroom clean” when striving for high-quality service for visitors and a positive image in their eyes?
+This process includes several crucial steps:

 - Replenish toilet paper supplies;